-In accordance with its charter and budget, the Charter School operates grade levels kindergarten through $8^{th}$ grade on one contiguous school site.
+In accordance with its charter and budget, the Charter School operates grade levels kindergarten through 8th grade on one contiguous school site.
 Consequently, the Charter School's educational program requires a single contiguous school site in which to operate.
-Based upon the needs of the Charter School and the residency of the projected student enrollment, the Charter School desires to locate its facility at a school facility within the Capistrano Unified School District.
+Based upon the needs of the Charter School and the residency of the projected student enrollment, the Charter School desires to locate its facility at a school facility within the Capistrano Unified School District, and will pay a pro-rate share to the District for use of the facilities, in addition to entering into a Facilities Use Agreement regarding the allocated property.

-The Charter School facility must provide two (2) additional classrooms for use as foreign language labs, physical education locker rooms, two (2) regulation-sized basketball courts, athletic fields with backstops, 1 science lab with water and gas hook-ups, athletic fields, a furnished and equipped computer lab, a library, a music room; a game room; and a performing arts theater or multi-purpose room.
+The Charter School desires a facility must provide that includes that includes two (2) additional classrooms for use as foreign language labs, physical education locker rooms, two (2) regulation-sized basketball courts, athletic fields with backstops, 1 science lab with water and gas hook-ups, athletic fields, a furnished and equipped computer lab, a library, a music room; a game room; and a performing arts theater or multi-purpose room.
+The Charter School understands it will be allocated reasonably equivalent facilities.